 Finally, managers have a fiduciary responsibility13 to owners: They're responsible for safeguarding the company's assets and handling its funds in a trustworthy manner.
-This is a responsibility that was ignored by top executives at both Adelphia and Tyco, whose associates and families virtually looted company assets.
+This is a responsibility that was ignored by top executives at both Adelphia

+13. Duty of management to safeguard a company's assets and handle its funds in a trustworthy manner. and Tyco, whose associates and families virtually looted company assets.
 To enforce managers' fiduciary responsibilities for a firm's financial statements and accounting records, the Sarbanes-Oxley Act of 2002 requires CEOs and CFOs to attest to their accuracy.
 The law also imposes penalties on corporate officers, auditors, board members, and any others who commit fraud.